 (a) a lien on the item; and

-18.1 The failure by the Seller to enforce any provision of these terms and conditions shall not be treated as a waiver of that provision, nor shall it affect the Seller’s right to subsequently enforce that provision.
-If any provision of these terms and conditions shall be invalid, void, illegal or unenforceable the validity, existence, legality and enforceability of the remaining provisions shall not be affected, prejudiced or impaired.
+21.1 The failure by the Seller to enforce any provision of these Terms shall not be treated as a waiver of that provision, nor shall it affect the Seller’s right to subsequently enforce that provision.
+If any provision of these Terms shall be invalid, void, illegal or unenforceable the validity, existence, legality and enforceability of the remaining provisions shall not be affected, prejudiced or impaired.

-18.2 These terms and conditions and any contract to which they apply shall be governed by the laws of the state in which the Seller has its principal place of business, and are subject to the jurisdiction of the courts of Victoria.
+21.2 These Terms and any contract to which they apply shall be governed by the laws of the state in which the Seller has its principal place of business, and are subject to the jurisdiction of the courts of Victoria.

-18.3 Subject to clause 12 the Seller shall be under no liability whatsoever to the Client for any indirect and/or consequential loss and/or expense (including loss of profit) suffered by the Client arising out of a breach by the Seller of these terms and conditions (alternatively the Seller’s liability shall be limited to damages which under no circumstances shall exceed the Price of the Goods).
+21.3 Subject to clause 13 the Seller shall be under no liability whatsoever to the Client for any indirect and/or Consequential Loss and/or expense (including loss of profit) suffered by the Client arising out of a breach by the Seller of these Terms (alternatively the Seller’s liability shall be limited to damages which under no circumstances shall exceed the Price of the Goods and/or Services).

-18.6 The Client agrees that the Seller may amend these terms and conditions at any time.
-If the Seller makes a change to these terms and conditions, then that change will take effect from the date on which the Seller notifies the Client of such change.
-The Client will be taken to have accepted such changes if the Client makes a further request for the Seller to provide Goods to the Client.
+21.6 The Client agrees that the Seller may amend these Terms at any time.
+If the Seller makes a change to these Terms, then that change will take effect from the date on which the Seller notifies the Client of such change.
+The Client will be taken to have accepted such changes if the Client makes a further request for the Seller to provide Goods and/or Services to the Client.

-18.8 The Client warrants that it has the power to enter into this agreement and has obtained all necessary authorisations to allow it to do so, it is not insolvent and that this agreement creates binding and valid legal obligations on it.
+21.8 The Client warrants that it has the power to enter into the Contract and has obtained all necessary authorisations to allow it to do so, it is not insolvent and that this Contract creates binding and valid legal obligations on it